 life time tenure protection,

-but will not be on title or on the loan.
+and can be on title, but will not be included as a borrower on the loan.

 - The home must be their primary residence.